 Normally, courses for one program of study (i.e. major, concentration, special concentration, etc.) may not be used to satisfy the course requirements for another program of study.
 Students should consult the academic policies of their school for specific information.

 MAJOR IN HUMAN RIGHTS

-The major in human rights requires 31 points as follows.
+The major in human rights requires 10 courses for a minimum of 31 points as follows.
 One of the distributional or specialization courses must be a seminar.